Overview

 (aspiration).

-The comatose patient requires suctioning to
+The comatose person requires suctioning to

 prevent aspiration during oral care.